The Event: Development and production

-Producer Steve Stark brought the original script to NBC in 2009, after hearing that the network was looking for "event-type" series to add to its television lineup.
+Producer Steve Stark brought the original script to NBC in 2009, after hearing that the network was looking for an "event-type" series to add to its television lineup.
 The script was written by Nick Wauters in 2006.
 The show appeared on NBC's development slate in early January 2010, when the network announced at the Television Critics Association presentation that it had green-lit production of a pilot episode.

 Casting announcements began in early February, with Jason Ritter landing the lead role of Sean Walker.
 In late February, Željko Ivanek was cast as Blake Sterling, and Ian Anthony Dale signed on as Simon Lee.
 This was followed a few days later by the addition of Scott Patterson and Sarah Roemer to the cast.
 Roemer was cast as Sean's girlfriend, Leila Buchanan, with Patterson portraying her father, Michael.
 In late February, Laura Innes was cast as Sophia Maguire, a role which was originally envisioned as male.
 Blair Underwood came on board in early March in the role of President Eli Martinez, a role which was originally planned for a Hispanic actor.
 Finally, the addition of Taylor Cole completed the main cast.

 Jeffrey Reiner signed on to direct, after having agreed to a deal with Universal Media Studios to work on new projects.
 He also served as an executive producer.
 After having read the pilot script, he called it a "page turner."
 Lisa Zwerling, who also signed a deal with UMS, served as a consulting producer.

 On May 7, 2010, NBC announced that it had given a thirteen episode order for The Event, followed by the announcement that Evan Katz had signed as showrunner and executive producer.
 A week later, the network announced that the series would appear on the Fall 2010 television schedule, airing on Mondays at 9 pm.
-On October 18, 2010, NBC announced it ordered nine more episodes, giving the show a twenty-two episode season.
+On October 18, 2010, NBC announced it ordered nine more episodes, giving the show a twenty-two-episode season.

 In mid-July 2010 Clifton Collins, Jr. was cast as Thomas, a character described as "a key player in the show's secret conspiracy".

 The series is a thriller, love story, and mystery with an element of science fiction.
 Unlike other well known series of the same genre, producers had promised timely answers to mysteries, with some answers provided as early as the upcoming episode.
 Executive producer Evan Katz stated that "everything is designed to answer questions so you're not frustrated or feeling like we're making it up as we go along" and the writers intended to keep the viewers guessing in a "fair way."